ligato/docs/docs/plugins/linux-plugins.md

 ## L3 Plugin

-The Linux L3 plugin is used to configure Linux ARP entries and Linux routes.
-The Linux L3 plugin is dependent on the [Linux interface plugin](#linux-interface-plugin).
+The Linux L3 plugin supports the configuration of Linux ARP entries and Linux routes.
+The [Linux interface plugin](#linux-interface-plugin) is a dependency.
 L3 configuration items support the Linux namespace in the same manner as the Linux interface.

 ### Linux ARP

-The address resolution protocol (ARP) is a communication protocol for discovering the MAC address associated with a given IP address.
+The address resolution protocol (ARP) discovers the MAC address associated with a given IP address.
+An interface and IP address define a unique ARP entry in the ARP table.

 **References**